filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 - [App authentication](../docs/4.x/users/multi-factor-authentication#app-authentication) using a TOTP app like Google Authenticator, Authy, or Microsoft Authenticator apps.
 - [Email authentication](../docs/4.x/users/multi-factor-authentication#email-authentication) which sends a one-time code to the user’s email.

+Additional custom MFA providers can be registered to extend Filament's authentication capabilities.

 ### Heroicons

-Filament includes the [Heroicons](https://heroicons.com/) icon set by default, so you can use icons without installing anything extra.
+Filament includes the [Heroicons](https://heroicons.com/) icon set, so you can use icons without installing anything extra.
-The [Heroicon enum class](../docs/4.x/styling/icons#using-heroicons-in-filament) provides IDE autocompletion to help you quickly find the icon you need.
+The new [Heroicon enum class](../docs/4.x/styling/icons#using-heroicons-in-filament) provides IDE autocompletion to help you quickly find the icon you need.

 Each icon is available in solid and outlined variants (`Heroicon::Star` vs. `Heroicon::OutlinedStar`).
 Filament automatically selects the appropriate size (`16px`, `20px`, or `24px`) based on context.

-### Setting a default timezone with FilamentTimezone
+### Setting a default timezone with `FilamentTimezone`

-The new `FilamentTimezone` facade lets you set a default timezone for Filament globally via the `FilamentTimezone::set()` method, simplifying timezone management across components.
+The new `FilamentTimezone` facade lets you set a default timezone for Filament globally via the `FilamentTimezone::set()` method, simplifying the default timezone across components.
+This lets you control multiple components at once, including the `DateTimePicker`, `TextColumn`, and `TextEntry`.

 ### "ISO" formats